The Aviator (2004 film): Production design

 Scale models were used to duplicate many of the flying scenes in the film.
 When Martin Scorsese began planning his aviation epic, a decision was made to film flying sequences with scale models rather than CGI special effects.
 The critical reaction to the CGI models in Pearl Harbor (2001) had been a crucial factor in Scorsese's decision to use full-scale static and scale models in this case.
 The building and filming of the flying models proved both cost-effective and timely.

 The primary scale models were the Spruce Goose and the XF-11; both flyable scale models were designed and fabricated over a period of several months by Aero Telemetry, an aerospace company that specializes in building unmanned air vehicles.

 The 375 lb Spruce Goose model had a wingspan of 20 ft while the 750 lb XF-11 had a 25 ft wingspan.
 Another set of miniatures was built as a motion control miniature used for "beauty shots" of the model taking off and in flight as well as in dry dock and under construction at the miniature Hughes Hangar built by New Deal Studios.
 The XF-11 was reverse engineered from photographs and some rare drawings and then modeled in Rhinoceros 3D by the Aero Telemetry engineering department and New Deal art department.
 These 3D models of the Spruce Goose as well as the XF-11 were then used for patterns and construction drawings for the model makers.
 In addition to the aircraft, the homes that the XF-11 crashes into were fabricated at 1:4 scale to match the 1:4 scale XF-11.
 The model was rigged to be crashed and break up several times for different shots.

-The Aero Telemetry team was given only three months to complete three models including the 450 lb H-1 Racer, with an 18 ft wingspan, that had to stand-in for the full-scale replica that was destroyed in a crash, shortly before principal photography began.
+The Aero Telemetry team was given only three months to complete the three models including the 450 lb H-1 Racer, with an 18 ft wingspan, that had to stand-in for the full-scale replica that was destroyed in a crash, shortly before principal photography began.

 The models were shot on location at Long Beach and other California sites from helicopter or raft platforms.
-The short but much heralded flight of Hughes’ HK-1 Hercules on November 2, 1947 was realistically recreated in the Port of Long Beach.
+The short but much heralded flight of Hughes' HK-1 Hercules on November 2, 1947, was realistically recreated in the Port of Long Beach.
 The motion control Spruce Goose and Hughes Hangar miniatures built by New Deal Studios are on display at the Evergreen Aviation Museum in McMinnville, Oregon, with the original Hughes H-1 Spruce Goose.